haoadoreorange/when-json-met-bigint/README.md

 [![NPM](https://nodei.co/npm/when-json-met-bigint.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/when-json-met-bigint/)

 This is a fork of [json-bigint](https://github.com/sidorares/json-bigint), rewritten in TypeScript, no longer use `bignumber.js`, and being actively maintained.
+It also supports an ad-hoc parser API to solve `bigint`/`number` determinism.

+Compare to [json-bigint](https://github.com/sidorares/json-bigint), `when-json-met-bigint` try its best to be "default JSON API compliant", all custom behaviours are opt-in through options (e.g `options.protoAction` 'preserve' instead of 'error' by default).

 ==========